mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

    * Data in Natural Language Processing (NLP):
       - 1. **Enron Email.** This Enron dataset contains around 0.5 million emails of over 150 users mostly from the management of Enron.
 The size of the data is around 432 MB.
       - 2. **Yelp.** It contains 1.2 million tips by 1.6 million users, over 1.2 million business attributes and photos for natural language processing tasks.
-      - 3. **IMDB reviews.** It contains over 50,000 movie reviews from Kaggle.
+      - 3. **IMDB Reviews.** It contains over 50,000 movie reviews from Kaggle.
       - 4. **Amazon Reviews.** This dataset contains over 45 million Amazon reviews.
-      - 5. **Rotten Tomatoes Reviews.** Archive of more than 480,000 critic reviews (fresh or rotten).
+      - 5. **Rotten Tomatoes Reviews.** The dataset includes an archive of more than 480,000 critic reviews (fresh or rotten).
       - 6. **SMS Spam Collection in English.** This dataset includes 5,574 English SMS spam messages.

    * Data in Speech:
-      - 1. **Libri Speech.** This Enron dataset contains around 0.5 million emails of over 150 users mostly from the management of Enron.
-The size of the data is around 432 MB.
-      - 2. **Yelp.** It contains 1.2 million tips by 1.6 million users, over 1.2 million business attributes and photos for natural language processing tasks.
-      - 3. **IMDB reviews.** It contains over 50,000 movie reviews from Kaggle.
-      - 4. **Amazon Reviews.** This dataset contains over 45 million Amazon reviews.
-      - 5. **Rotten Tomatoes Reviews.** Archive of more than 480,000 critic reviews (fresh or rotten).
-      - 6. **SMS Spam Collection in English.** This dataset includes 5,574 English SMS spam messages.
+      - 1. **LibriSpeech.** This dataset includes records for a large-scale (1000 hours) corpus of read English speech.
+      - 2. **Multilingual LibriSpeech.** The dataset is a large multilingual corpus derived from LibriVox audiobooks.
+      - 3. **HarperValleyBank.** The dataset includes simulated contact center calls to Harper Valley Bank in the Gridspace Mixer platform.
+The records have been labelled with human transcripts, timing information, emotion and dialog acts model outputs, etc.
+      - 4. **Common Voice.** This dataset contains 7,335 validated hours of speech in 60 languages.
+Each entry in the dataset consists of a unique MP3 and corresponding text file.
+      - 5. **TED-LIUM.** This is a dataset with 452 hours of audio from TED talks.
+      - 6. **AudioMNIST.** The dataset consists of 30,000 audio samples of spoken digits (\((0-9\))) of 60 different speakers.
+      - 6. **Google Speech Commands.** The dataset is consists of 65,000 one-second long utterances of 30 short words, by thousands of different people.
+      - 7. **CHiME.** The CHiME-Home dataset is a collection of annotated domestic environment audio recordings.
+      - 8. **Urban Sounds.** This dataset contains 1302 labeled sound recordings.
+Each recording is labeled with the start and end times of sound events from 10 classes: air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, and street_music.